• Skip to primary navigation

 Instructions

 • At least 2 hours before cooking, pat the backstrap dry with paper towel and season liberally on all sides with 2 teaspoons venison dry rub (more or less to taste).
-Place in the fridge, uncovered for at least 2 hours, or overnight.
+Place in the fridge, uncovered for at least 2 hours, or covered overnight.

 • An hour before cooking, remove the backstrap from the fridge so it can come up in temperature.